zouhair/NHLGames/README.md

 Go to this tab to see everything that NHLGames does.
 Also, any error or warning will show up here.

 # /_Support_
 Having an issue with NHLGames?
-Head to our [Wiki](wiki) to find the fix.
-Look at the side bar on the right to navigate between known issues.
-If you can't find it, feel free to open an [issue](issue).
+Head to our [Wiki](/wiki) to find a fix.
+Look at the side bar, on the right, to navigate between known issues.
+If you can't find it, feel free to open an [issue](/issue).

 # /_Chromecast_
 NHLGames doesn't support Chromecast, but Google Chrome does.
 Follow these steps if you want to play the game on your TV.